Yosemite National Park: Popular features

 Yosemite Valley represents only one percent of the park area.
 The Tunnel View gives a view of the valley.
 El Capitan is a prominent granite cliff that looms over the valley, and is a rock climbing favorite because of its sheer size, diverse climbing routes, and year-round accessibility.
-Granite domes such as Sentinel Dome and Half Dome rise 3000 and 4800 ft, respectively, above the valley floor.
-The park contains dozens of other granite domes.
+The park contains dozens of granite domes, including Sentinel Dome and Half Dome which rise 3000 and 4800 ft, respectively, above the valley floor.
+Taft Point provides notable views of the valley floor, 3500 ft below.

 The high country of Yosemite contains other important features such as Tuolumne Meadows, Dana Meadows, the Clark Range, the Cathedral Range, and the Kuna Crest.
 The Sierra Crest and the Pacific Crest Trail run through Yosemite.
 Mount Dana and Mount Gibbs are peaks of red metamorphic rock.
 Granite peaks include Mount Conness, Cathedral Peak, and Matterhorn Peak.
 Mount Lyell is the highest point in the park, standing at 13,120 ft.
 The Lyell Glacier is the largest glacier in the park and one of the few remaining in the Sierra.

 The park has three groves of ancient giant sequoia (Sequoiadendron giganteum) trees; the Mariposa Grove (200 trees), the Tuolumne Grove (25 trees), and the Merced Grove (20 trees).
 This species grows larger in volume than any other and is one of the tallest and longest-lived.